I’m super excited to share with you all you need to do to get employed in the establishment of your choice.

 Just don’t make it boring.

-Longer cover letters are going to serve personal trainers with more experience far better than someone just starting out.
+Longer cover letters will serve personal trainers with more experience far better than someone just starting out.

 It should never exceed a page, however.